 Bringing jobs back to America was arguably the most effective of all of Donald Trump's campaign messages.
 This was proven by his incredibly impressive victories in the Rust Belt where he won the states of Indiana, Michigan, Ohio, and Pennsylvania.
 The three latter states were previously dominated by the Democrat Presidents over the last 20 - 30 years.
-And now he is walking the walk.
-The number of companies announcing investment — and in many cases a return to investment — in the U.S.A. with a corresponding rush to create jobs for Americans has continued to grow.

 1/24/17: President Donald Trump signed an executive order advancing the Keystone XL and Dakota Access pipelines.
 A project, which has been on the shelf for more than four years due to federal government deliberations and eventual rejection.
 The arguments in favor of the pipeline, many of which President Trump has touted, includes job creation.
 In fact most experts predict tens of thousands of new jobs.
 It was also reported that the Dakota Access Pipeline expected to bring $100M a year to North Dakota.

-2/16/16: President Donald J. Trump signed legislation (House Joint Resolution 38) to stop the costly “Stream Protection Rule” from further harming coal workers and the communities that depend on them.
+2/16/16: President Donald J. Trump signed legislation to stop the costly “Stream Protection Rule” from further harming coal workers and the communities that depend on them.
 Keeping one of his campaign promises to the Rust Belt of America (who was the deciding factor in the Presidential Election) Donald Trump cut overly burdensome regulation from harming the coal industry which will ultimately save tens of thousands of jobs.
-Since January 2009, the coal mining industry has lost over 36,000 jobs without any relief in sight.
+Since January 2009, the coal mining industry had lost over 36,000 jobs without any relief in sight.
 From 2009 to 2015, coal production declined by over 177,000,000 tons across the country.
 From 2009 to 2015, over 600 coal mines closed.

 2/28/17: President Trump signed an executive order rolling back a controversial water rule opposed by farmer, rancher and home builder groups who all claimed it was killing jobs.